cloudnative-pg/cloudnative-pg/docs/src/storage.md

     of the operator, and breaks the fully declarative model on which CloudNativePG has been built.

-You can use a pre-provisioned volume in CloudNativePG by following these few steps:
+You can use a pre-provisioned volume in CloudNativePG by following these steps:

-1. You manually create the volume outside Kubernetes
+1. Manually create the volume outside Kubernetes
-2. You create the `PersistentVolume` object to match the above volume using the correct parameters as required by actual CSI driver (i.e. `volumeHandle`, `fsType`, `storageClassName`, and so on)
+2. Create the `PersistentVolume` object to match the above volume using the correct parameters as required by actual CSI driver (i.e. `volumeHandle`, `fsType`, `storageClassName`, and so on)
-3. You create the Postgres `Cluster` using, for each storage section, a coherent [`pvcTemplate`](storage.md#configuration-via-a-pvc-template) section that can help Kubernetes match the above `PersistentVolume` and enable CloudNativePG to create the needed `PersistentVolumeClaim`
+3. Create the Postgres `Cluster` using, for each storage section, a coherent [`pvcTemplate`](storage.md#configuration-via-a-pvc-template) section that can help Kubernetes match the above `PersistentVolume` and enable CloudNativePG to create the needed `PersistentVolumeClaim`